espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

   - LED connected to the **GPIO8** via RMT (addressable)

 Open the file `sdkconfig` to open the configuration.

-If the file is not in the project folder, you will need to build the project first.
+**If the `sdkconfig` file is not in the project folder, you will need to first build the project.
+This file is only created after the first build.**

 On the SDK Configuration, go to `Component config` -> `Board Support Package (generic)`